 Request additional written submissions from the affected party, or from other parties;

-Make a final determination on Reconsideration Requests regarding staff action or inaction, without reference to the of Directors; and
+Make a final determination on Reconsideration Requests regarding staff action or inaction, without reference to the Board of Directors; and

-Make a recommendation to the of Directors on the merits of the request, as necessary.
+Make a recommendation to the Board of Directors on the merits of the request, as necessary.

-And delete Paragraph 15 since the will make all final decisions regarding requests related to staff action/inaction:
+And delete Paragraph 15 since the Board will make all final decisions regarding requests related to staff action/inaction:

-For all Reconsideration Requests brought regarding staff action or inaction, the Board Governance Committee shall be delegated the authority by the Board of Directors to make a final determination and recommendation on the matter.
-Board consideration of the recommendation is not required.
-As the Board Governance Committee deems necessary, it may make recommendation to the Board for consideration and action.
-The Board Governance Committee's determination on staff action or inaction shall be posted on the Website.
-The Board Governance Committee's determination is final and establishes precedential value.

 Decision-Making

-Transparency improvements are needed regarding the information that goes into the ’s decision-making process and the rationale for why decisions are ultimately taken.
-Recordings / transcripts should be posted of the substantive discussions on the option of the requester.
+Transparency improvements are needed regarding the information that goes into the Board’s decision-making process and the rationale for why decisions are ultimately taken.
+Recordings / transcripts should be posted of the substantive Board discussions on the option of the requester.

-Provide a rebuttal opportunity to the BGC’s final recommendation (although requesters can’t raise new issues in a rebuttal) before the full finally decides.
+Provide a rebuttal opportunity to the BGC’s final recommendation (although requesters can’t raise new issues in a rebuttal) before the full Board finally decides.

-Adding hard deadlines to the process, including final determinations of the issued within 120 days from request.
+Adding hard deadlines to the process, including final determinations of the Board issued within 120 days from request. [although a request for reconsideration will not stay the effect of Board actions].

 Propose to amend reconsideration rules as follows (in red):

-The Governance Committee shall make a final determination or a recommendation to the with respect to a Reconsideration Request within thirty days following its receipt of the request, unless impractical, in which case it shall report to the the circumstances that prevented it from making a final recommendation and its best estimate of the time required to produce such a final determination or recommendation.
-In any event, the BGC’s final recommendation to the shall be made within 90 days of receipt of the Request.
+The Board Governance Committee shall make a final determination or a recommendation to the Board with respect to a Reconsideration Request within thirty days following its receipt of the request, unless impractical, in which case it shall report to the Board the circumstances that prevented it from making a final recommendation and its best estimate of the time required to produce such a final determination or recommendation.
+In any event, the BGC’s final recommendation to the Board shall be made within 90 days of receipt of the Request.
 The final recommendation shall be promptly posted on ICANN's website and shall address each of the arguments raised in the Request.
-The Requestor may file a rebuttal to the recommendation of the BGC within 15 days of receipt of it, which shall also be promptly posted to ICANN’s website and provided to the entire for its evaluation.
+The Requestor may file a rebuttal to the recommendation of the BGC within 15 days of receipt of it, which shall also be promptly posted to ICANN’s website and provided to the entire Board for its evaluation.

-The shall not be bound to follow the recommendations of the Governance Committee.
-The final decision of the and its rational shall be made public as part of the preliminary report and minutes of the meeting at which action is taken.
-The shall issue its decision on the recommendation of the Governance Committee within 60 days of receipt of the Reconsideration Request or as soon thereafter as feasible.
-Any circumstances that delay the from acting within this timeframe must be identified and posted on ICANN's website.
-In any event, the ’s final decision shall be made within 120 days of receipt of the Request.
+The Board shall not be bound to follow the recommendations of the Board Governance Committee.
+The final decision of the Board and its rational shall be made public as part of the preliminary report and minutes of the Board meeting at which action is taken.
+The Board shall issue its decision on the recommendation of the Board Governance Committee within 60 days of receipt of the Reconsideration Request or as soon thereafter as feasible.
+Any circumstances that delay the Board from acting within this timeframe must be identified and posted on ICANN's website.
+In any event, the Board’s final decision shall be made within 120 days of receipt of the Request.
 The final recommendation shall be promptly posted on ICANN's website and shall address each of the arguments raised in the request.
-The 's decision on the recommendation is final.
+The Board's decision on the recommendation is final.

 ACCESSIBILITY